Zerohidz/Emf2Svg/README.md

 # Emf2Svg

+> **Disclaimer:** All code in this repository was written by [Claude Code](https://claude.ai/claude-code) (Anthropic's AI coding assistant), with the human author directing the design and verifying the output.

 A pure C# converter for EMF (Enhanced Metafile) to SVG.
 Built as a port of the [libemf2svg](https://github.com/kakwa/libemf2svg) C library.